Who is Responsible in a Multi-Vehicle Car Accident?

 - Speeding – if there are traffic or road closures on the highway and someone is speeding, they may not be able to stop quickly enough and avoid being involved in a crash.
 Multi-vehicle car accidents can be especially dangerous if the vehicle that is speeding is a semi-truck or other commercial vehicle.
 Commercial trucks often weigh 80,000 pounds or more with cargo and can take longer to come to a complete stop

 - Rollover – if a vehicle turned too quickly or attempted to stop too quickly, this can cause the vehicle to roll over.
 Rollover accidents can be especially dangerous as they often occur on the highway or other busy intersections where drivers are not as accustomed to stopping quickly.
-If a vehicle rolls over, the vehicle in front of them, behind them or beside them might not be able to move out of the way quickly, and a multi-vehicle car accident could occur
+If a vehicle rolls over, the vehicle in front of them, behind them, or beside them might not be able to move out of the way quickly, and a multi-vehicle car accident could occur

 - Head-on collisions – when one driver accidentally drives the wrong direction or runs head-on into another vehicle, this could cause a multi-vehicle accident if either vehicle swerves too quickly and hits other cars

-Who is At Fault in a Chain Reaction Car Crash?
+Who Is At Fault in a Chain Reaction Car Crash?

-Determining fault in a chain reaction car accident can be difficult depending on the circumstances of the crash.
+Determining fault in a chain-reaction car accident can be difficult depending on the circumstances of the crash.
 Multi-vehicle accidents can quickly develop and cause severe injuries

 and damages.
-It is sometimes impossible to claim one person at fault in these type of accidents.
-Instead, fault for the accident may be evenly distributed among drivers.
+It is sometimes impossible to claim one person at fault in these types of accidents.
+Instead, the fault for the accident may be evenly distributed among drivers.
 Each driver is then assigned a percentage of fault in the accident.
 Their percentage of fault in the accident is correlated to how much money they may be able to recover in compensation for their damages from the accident.
 For example, in an accident that has $100,000 total in damages and involves three drivers, each driver may receive different amounts of compensation depending on their percentage of fault.
 A driver that is 20% at fault for the accident may receive the most compensation at $80,000, while the other two drivers that are at fault in the accident that have an equal 40% percentage of responsibility may receive $10,000 in damages from the accident.

 Speak with a Multi-Vehicle Car Accident Lawyer About Your Case